Members of the NHMRC Council, 2018 - 2021 triennium.

 - Inventor of intellectual property used in HPV vaccines

 Professional medical standards

-Dr Gannon is Head of Department, Obstetrics & Gynaecology at St John of God Subiaco Hospital in Perth.
-He is an Obstetrician & Gynaecologist specialising in medical problems in pregnancy.
+Dr Michael Gannon is Head of Department, Obstetrics and Gynaecology at St John of God Subiaco Hospital in Perth.
+He is an obstetrician and gynaecologist specialising in medical problems in pregnancy.
 He works in the Perinatal Loss Service at King Edward Memorial Hospital and sits on the WA Perinatal and Infant Mortality Committee.

 Medical research & other appropriate expertise

 Professor Ingrid Scheffer is a paediatric neurologist and laureate professor at The University of Melbourne, Director of Paediatrics at Austin Health, and a paediatric neurologist at the Royal Children’s Hospital.
 She is an Honorary Fellow at the Florey Institute of Neuroscience and Mental Health, and the Murdoch Children’s Research Institute.

 Professor Scheffer’s research has focused on the genetics of the epilepsies and epilepsy classification; her work has helped to transform the diagnosis and treatment of epilepsy.
 In 2014, she was elected to the Australian Academy of Science and as a founding fellow of the Australian Academy of Health and Medical Sciences; she is currently its President-Elect.

 Among her many awards, Professor Scheffer received the Prime Minister’s Prize for Science in 2014 with her collaborator Professor Sam Berkovic AC for their work on the genetics of epilepsy.
 She was also appointed as an Officer for the Order of Australia in 2014.
 In 2018, she was elected as a Fellow of the Royal Society of London.